Our 16 favorite hotels in California for every type of traveler

 But perhaps this venerable hotel’s smartest feature is its fleet of elegant BMWs or Mini Cooper S Clubmans, complimentary to guests who book a suite.
 Guests who don’t want to drive are chauffeured around Beverly Hills and nearby Century City in one of the hotel’s house cars, which include a classic Rolls Royce and other glamorous rides.

-How to book: This hotel is a member of the American Express Fine Hotels & Resorts programme, so if you have either The Platinum Card from American Express, you’ll probably be able to use Membership Rewards points to book your stay or earn 5x points on prepaid hotels booked with American Express Travel.
+How to book: This hotel is a member of the American Express Fine Hotels & Resorts program, so if you have either The Platinum Card® from American Express or The Business Platinum Card® from American Express, you’ll probably be able to use Membership Rewards points to book your stay or earn 5x points on prepaid hotels booked with American Express Travel.
 Either way, you’ll get exclusive perks like daily breakfast for two; a room upgrade upon arrival, when available; and a property credit, among others benefits.